The State of Decentralized AI in 2026

 The traction is real.
 As of May 2026, x402 had processed over 173 million transactions on Base and Solana, with the x402 Foundation counting Google, Visa, AWS, Circle, Anthropic, Stripe, and Cloudflare among its members.
 Stripe began using it in February 2026; AWS launched native AgentCore Payments support in May.

 Even with an ecosystem valuation around $7B, x402 has only been processing roughly $20k-$50k in daily volume.
-The x402 standard has processed over 114.6 million transactions across 735,500 buyers, accounting for roughly 99% of all agentic payment activity today.
 Most of this volume settles on Base, which has captured $15.8 million of the $17 million processed since October 2025.
 Buyer and seller activity is increasing, and most of the transactions are tied to real pay-per-request usage: API calls, AI inference services, agentic commerce and similar workloads.
 The initial hype cycle has cooled off, but the underlying traction is beginning to catch up.

 Meanwhile, Stripe and Tempo's Machine Payments Protocol is emerging as a secondary rail, recording over 411,900 transactions and 9,600 buyers since launch.
 Together, these networks signal a broader shift toward machine-to-machine commerce, where software agents can transact autonomously at machine speed.